 - Market analysis

-- Write up about your management team
+- A write-up about your management team

 - How you plan to market your business and increase sales